ionic-team/ionic-docs/docs/api/input.md

 ## Filled Inputs

-Material Design offers filled styles for an input when it is inside of an item.
+Material Design offers filled styles for an input.
 The `fill` property on the item can be set to either `"solid"` or `"outline"`.

 import Fill from '@site/static/usage/v7/input/fill/index.md';